“We Drank Resilience From the Waters of the South”

 I only went back to our village once [after December], during Ramadan [March–April 2024].
 We saw the destruction.
 Parts of our house were completely blown apart, and the roof had collapsed.
 My husband still went to our village from time to time.
 But after the Israelis shelled a family’s home in Mays al-Jabal, killing the parents and two of their sons, people stopped going, including my husband.

-We went to Deir Intar in June [ed. note: about a 12-minute drive west of Khirbet Selm].
+We went to Deir Intar in June [editor's note: about a 12-minute drive west of Khirbet Selm].
 We stayed there, almost alone, until last Monday [September 23].
 When Israel began carpet bombing, early in the morning on Monday, a rocket struck near our house, showering debris from all sides toward us.
 My children were in the house.

 I didn’t know how to leave.
 The areas around us were also being shelled — I knew the situation in Khirbet Selm was bad, and I expected the road would be difficult, because there was shelling and bombing everywhere.
 We decided to stay put.
 It was a very difficult day.
 I put mattresses in the corridor, and we stayed there.